gabi-bee/python-data-tools/README.md

 # python-etl-pipeline

-simple ETL pipeline ro ingest csvs to SQL
+simple ETL pipeline to ingest csvs to SQL